Norfolk Tides road game with Redbirds suspended due to Memphis shooter incident

-As the Tides began the second game of a doubleheader with the Redbirds Wednesday night, both teams were instructed to clear the field in the home 1st as police in Memphis, Tennessee, sent out an alert around 7 p.m. about a man driving around the city and shooting at people during an hours-long spree.
+MEMPHIS, Tenn. — As the Norfolk Tides began the second game of a doubleheader with the Memphis Redbirds Wednesday night, both teams were instructed to clear the field in the home 1st as police in Memphis, Tennessee, sent out an alert around 7 p.m. about a man driving around the city and shooting at people during an hours-long spree.

-Roughly two hours later, police said 19 year old Ezekiel Kelly was taken into custody in the city’s Whitehaven neighborhood of Memphis.
-The game was then suspended and will resumed on Thursday at 6:05pm.
+Roughly two hours later, police said 19-year-old Ezekiel Kelly was taken into custody in the city’s Whitehaven neighborhood of Memphis.
+The game was then suspended and will resume on Thursday at 6:05 p.m.
 There is a regularly scheduled game for that day and will be played 30 minutes after the first game.

 Tides play-by-play announcer Pete Michaud tweeted about the incident Wednesday evening.